jesses-code-adventures/bruno.nvim/README.md

 - Cloning a repo with a treesitter grammar
 - Generating the tree-sitter parser
 - Installing the custom parser in tree-sitter
+- Adding the highlight and injection queries to your `/after/queries/bruno` directory

 It only exists as `.bru` files are not supported by the official `nvim-treesitter` plugin.